-This is an Open Access article distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International license. (https://creativecommons.org/licenses/by-nc/4.0/).
+Non-commercial uses of the work are permitted, provided the original work is properly cited.

 Introduction

 Viral hepatitis is an epidemic worldwide and over 13 million people suffer in Pakistan while in Asia pacific region one person dies every 30 second from